MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Configuration Space Compression

 \subsection{Density Modeling and Target Search Space}

-Given the promising discretized regions extracted from each source task, the final step is to generate the target search space.
-Assuming there are $K$ source tasks, for each knob $k_j$, if the majority of tasks have $P^i_j$ as an empty set, i.e., $\sum_{i=1}^{K} w_i \cdot \mathbb{I}(P^i_j = \emptyset) > 0.5$, it indicates that this knob is generally not worth tuning and can be removed from the search space.
-Otherwise, we construct the final promising value set $P_j$ for $k_j$ by taking the union of the promising value sets from all source tasks, i.e., $P_j = \bigcup_{i=1}^{K} P^i_j$.
-Instead of directly using the boundaries of the discrete values, we model the density of optimal values for each knob to identify specific regions where promising configurations are concentrated.
+After extracting promising discrete regions from each source task, \sys constructs the target search space.
+For each knob $k_j$, if the weighted majority of tasks provide no promising values, i.e., $\sum_{i=1}^{K} w_i \cdot \mathbb{I}(P^i_j = \emptyset) > 0.5$, \sys removes this generally unpromising knob from the search space.
+Otherwise, \sys constructs the final promising value set $P_j$ for $k_j$ by merging the promising values, i.e., $P_j = \bigcup_{i=1}^{K} P^i_j$.
+Instead of directly using the boundaries of the discrete historical values, \sys estimates their empirical density to find regions where promising values concentrate.
+This smooths the promising-value evidence transferred from similar tasks.

-To model the density of continuous knobs, we employ the \textbf{Kernel Density Estimation (KDE)} function, a non-parametric method used to estimate the probability density function of a random variable~\cite{parzen1962estimation}.
+For continuous knobs, we use \textbf{Kernel Density Estimation (KDE)}~\cite{parzen1962estimation} to estimate the empirical density of their promising values.
 Specifically, for each continuous knob, we collect the values corresponding to promising configurations and use these samples, along with their associated weights, to construct a weighted density curve.
 The weighted KDE function is defined as:

-where each $(\theta, v)$ pair represents a value in the promising value sets and its associated weight, $h$ denotes the bandwidth controlling the smoothness of the density estimation and is determined according to Silverman's rule of thumb, and $K(\cdot)$ denotes the kernel function, typically a Gaussian kernel.
-The inclusion of weights ensures that promising configurations exert a finer-grained on the density curve, providing a smoother and data-driven representation of the value set in contrast to the discrete boundaries used in~\cite{zhang2023efficient,sun2025rabbit}.
+where each $(\theta, v)$ pair represents a promising value and its weight, $h$ is the bandwidth determined by Silverman's rule of thumb, and $K(\cdot)$ is the kernel function, typically Gaussian.
+We use Silverman's rule as a lightweight default for setting the bandwidth; the resulting weighted sum of local kernels can reflect multiple concentrated regions in the empirical promising-value distribution.
+The weights make values from more promising configurations contribute more to the density curve, providing a smoother and more data-driven representation than the discrete boundaries used in~\cite{zhang2023efficient,sun2025rabbit}.

-To extract the region with the highest density from $\hat{g}(x)$ and compress the range of values, we formalize this task as an optimization problem.
-First, we define a cumulative density threshold $\alpha \in [0,1]$, which represents the desired proportion of the total probability mass to be covered.
-Assume that the original range of $k_j$ is $R_j \subset \mathbb{R}$.
-The goal is to identify a sub-region within $R_j$, denoted as $R_j^{\text{opt}}$, that minimizes the total length of the region while capturing at least $\alpha$ of the total probability mass:

-To solve this problem, the values of the kernel density estimation function $\hat{g}(x)$ can be sorted in descending order, and the density values are accumulated until the cumulative density reaches or exceeds the threshold $\alpha$.
-Finally, the smallest region $R_j^{\text{opt}}$ satisfying the condition is determined.